top of page

 framework

-is there anything i can do instead?
+is there anything i can do that's not suicide?

-doing this work isn't easy or comfortable. developing a safety plan is an intensely introspective, disciplined practice. it's best done with that awareness and with support, if available.
+to live with ptsd and suicide, i had to develop an emergency plan for safety. my emergency plan is fluid; a constantly evolving practice unique to my specific needs in each situation. doing this work isn't easy or comfortable. developing a safe plan is an intensely introspective, disciplined, vulnerable practice. it's best done with that awareness and with support, if available.

 emergency plan: